metamot/opi5plus-lfs/README.md

 ### Initial build structure:

-- cfg/       - Important catalog of distro configs!
+- cfg/       - Important catalog of distro configs
-- Makefile   - the MAIN BUILD file!
+- Makefile   - the MAIN BUILD file
-- README.md  - the Manual!
+- README.md  - the Manual
 - .gitignore - it's for repository (not important for you)

 That's all.
 All other files or directories ***are result of build process*** !